-What Steve Eats is where I share recipes that combine local ingredients with global inspiration.
+What Steve Eats is where I share recipes that combine local ingredients and global inspiration.
 Whether that's a comforting English stew, a lesser-known Italian pasta, or a classic American cobbler.
 Sometimes inspiration comes near, and other times it's far.

 If I could spend my days doing whatever I wanted, I'd travel and eat my way around the world.
 Maybe one day I will.
 Until then, you'll find me in my kitchen with vegetables (and a few fruits) from my backyard garden and with goods from Vermont's impressive assortment of farms and food producers.

-While I often refer to Vermont farms and producers, wherever you live, chances are you have your own local farmers, local bakers, local brewers, and other talented food businesses just waiting for your support.
+Wherever you live, chances are you have your own local farmers, local bakers, local brewers, and other talented food businesses just waiting for your support.
 Or maybe you'll feel inspired to grow a few foods of your own.

 the kinds of foods I like

 While I try to share a variety of foods, I do have my favorites.
 I like things tart and a little bitter, flavors you find in cranberries, dark chocolate, sour cherries, coffee, and dark beers.
 That said, I do love desserts.
 I dislike olives (but not olive oil), IPAs, and despite the opinion of my fellow millennials, don't care much for avocados (except as guacamole).